 If only one point from this article reaches your leadership, make it this one.

 Article 20 of the NIS2 directive makes senior management personally responsible for approving cybersecurity measures and overseeing their implementation, including crisis management arrangements.
 Executives who neglect this can be suspended from management roles.
 Training for management bodies is explicitly required.
-The Dutch transposition (Cyberbeveiligingswet, in force Q2 2026) spells out that delegating entirely to IT without active oversight creates direct personal exposure.
+The Dutch transposition (Cyberbeveiligingswet, which took effect in August 2026) spells out that delegating entirely to IT without active oversight creates direct personal exposure.

 The rough analogue is the General Data Protection Regulation, which did to data protection what the NIS2 directive is doing to OT cybersecurity.
 Five years ago, a CIO could tell the board „we have it handled.”
 That answer no longer works under a directive that names individuals.
 Much like the General Data Protection Regulation, NIS2 puts accountability on specific people, not just processes.